FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

 2. Add properties
 -----------------

-The names of properties of the same model have to be unique, they must start with a lowercase letter, should only contain alphanumerical character and should be written in lowerCamelCase if neccessary.
+The names of properties of the same model have to be unique, they must start with a lowercase letter, they should only contain alphanumerical characters and they should be written in lowerCamelCase if necessary.
-The description you enter here, will appear in the backend as help text near the property field.
+The description you enter here, will appear in the back-end as a help text near the property field.

 3. Add relations
 ----------------